lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 The start of the **blm**{: style="color: blue"} output shows some structural and symmetry information.
 Further down, the "makrm0:" part gives information about creating the augmentation spheres, both silicon atoms were assigned spheres of radii 2.22 Bohr.
 Now open up the site file and you can see it contains the lattice constant and lattice vectors in the first line.
 Note that the lattice constant has been converted from Angstroms to Bohr since the code works in atomic units.
 The other terms in the first line are just standard settings and a full explanation can be found in the online page for the site file.
 The second line is a comment line and the subsequent lines contain the atomic species labels and coordinates.
-Note that **blm**{: style="color: blue"} writes cartesian coordinates by default (they happen to be the same as fractional coordinates in this case) and that running **blm**{: style="color: blue"} produces a new actrl and site file each time.
+Note that **blm**{: style="color: blue"} writes Cartesian coordinates by default (they happen to be the same as fractional coordinates in this case) and that running **blm**{: style="color: blue"} produces a new actrl and site file each time.

     $ vi site.si